desi-ivanova/starter-academic/content/post/iclr-blog/index.md

 To illustrate these principles, we use [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229) as a case study---a recent paper that received substantial attention from the LLM research community (e.g. see [this](https://machinelearning.apple.com/research/gsm-symbolic), [this](https://www.reddit.com/r/singularity/comments/1g1zphu/apple_ai_researchers_question_openais_claims/), or [this](https://x.com/MFarajtabar/status/1844456880971858028)).
-The paper examines whether LLMs perform "formal reasoning" or rely on "sophisticated pattern matching".
+The paper examines whether LMs perform "formal reasoning" or rely on "sophisticated pattern matching".
 We review their methods, identify gaps in their analysis, and offer a more rigorous statistical assessment of their claims.